justinfraz/Cafe-Fausse/README.md

 - Build the frontend for production (e.g. npm run build) and serve static assets (either via your Flask server or a dedicated static host / CDN)
 - Use a production database (PostgreSQL) with secure credentials
 - Setup HTTPS / SSL on server (if deploying publicly)
-- (Optional) Use Docker / docker-compose to containerize your services for consistency